Just been diagnosed with gestational diabetes?

 No, gestational diabetes diagnosis itself is not a reason to be advised to have a caesarean section.

-Caesarean sections are only advised due to other complications or a patients personal history which may mean that vaginal birth could cause further complications.
+Caesarean sections are only advised in patients where there is concern vaginal birth could cause further complications.

 Does it mean I won't be able to have a VBAC?